Selection criteria can be based on a combination of the following:

 - Grade 11 biology substituted for Grade 12 biology

 - Grade 11 chemistry substituted for Grade 12 chemistry or

 - Grade 11 physics substituted for Grade 12 physics

 If multiple subject credit marks are available, the highest mark will be used.

-Please note: All transcripts must be requested/received at ontariocolleges.ca by February 1 for a fall start and October 1 for a winter start in order to be considered for admission to a highly competitive program at Durham College.
+Please note: All transcripts must be requested/received at ontariocolleges.ca by February 1 for a fall start and October 1 for a winter start and February 1 for spring start in order to be considered for admission to a highly competitive program at Durham College.
 Please contact ontariocolleges.ca or at 1-888-892-2228 for further information regarding this process.